KraKEn-bit/Cryptography/Ciphers/XOR + ONE TIME PAD (OTP).md

   ------<br>
   101101 (Original Message)

 So, the message is perfectly stored.
-So we can say: OTP uses XOS with a random key.
+So we can say: OTP uses XOR with a random key.
+If done properly, OTP is an unbreakable Encryption method.